REBELinBLUE/kube-guide/3-tutorial.md

 k3d-dev-worker-2   Ready    <none>   8m34s   v1.16.3-k3s.2
 ```

 In a normal Kubernetes cluster *Pods* should not be scheduled on the master *Nodes*, however as k3d is a virtual cluster it is not set up like this.
 You can change this by applying a *taint* to the *Node*, *taints* are a way to tell the *Scheduler* not to schedule *Pods* on the *Node*.
-By default master has a *taint* however, they can also be used for other things, for example if you have a *Node* with a special GPU or a slow hard drive you would apply a *taint* to prevent scheduling.
+By default, master has a *taint*, however they can also be used for other things, for example if you have a *Node* with a special GPU or a slow hard drive you would apply a *taint* to prevent scheduling.

 *Pods* can define *tolerations* to say that they are able to tolerate particular *taints*, such as a slow hard drive.
 However, having a *toleration* does not mean the *Pod* will be scheduled on the *Node*, just that it can be; if you want to ensure the *Pod* is scheduled on *Nodes* with particular *taints* you would use *nodeAffinity* (you can also use a *nodeSelector* but this simply allows you to specify that it must be scheduled on a *Node* with specified *Labels*, without enforcing that others *Pods* should not be).